Kmart: Operations in Puerto Rico

 In 2011, the Kmart chain opened a new smaller store concept at 8,000 square-feet named "Kmart Express" at the Plaza Carolina shopping mall in Carolina, this was short lived.
 Through the 2010s and beyond the Kmart chain began to downsize in Puerto Rico with various closures.
 In 2015, two Kmart stores closed, one at the Señorial Plaza in San Juan, and one in Vega Baja.
 In December 2018, three Kmart stores announced their closure, the San Patricio Plaza store, the Las Catalinas Mall store, and one in the town of San Germán.
 In August 2019, five more Kmart stores announced their closure, located in Aguadilla, Trujillo Alto, Cayey, Carolina, and Yauco.
 In November 2019, another five Kmart stores announced their closure, located in Fajardo, Juana Díaz, Arecibo, Plaza Río Hondo, and Vega Alta.
 In January 2020 another store located at the Plaza Centro Mall in Caguas announced its closure.
 In June 2020, two more Kmart stores were announced to be closing, one located at Plaza Guaynabo shopping mall in Guaynabo, and one in Ponce.
 And in December 2020, two more Kmart stores announced their closure, located in the Rexville Town Center in Bayamón, and the Western Plaza in Mayagüez.
 On October 15, 2022, after being the only store in the chain left open on the island since 2021, the Plaza las Américas Kmart store announced it was closing permanently, with Kmart entirely ceasing operations in Puerto Rico.
 Owners of the mall had reportedly been negotiating for Kmart to vacate the building for a new tenant for months, and finally Kmart agreed to move out by that October.

 Operation in Guam

 Kmart has its Guam location in Tamuning.
 The Kmart in Guam gets American customers as well as tourists from Asian countries.
 The store opened in May 1995 and has a size of 170,000 square feet.
 As of 2018 the Guam store sold $100,000,000 worth of goods per year, the highest of any existing Kmart at the time, and had the highest customer count of any Kmart store.
 Because of its distance from competition and a lack of online shopping options in Guam, Lucy Craymer of the Wall Street Journal wrote that the Guam Kmart was in "a retail version of the Galapagos."

+Subsidiaries

+Current

+Big Kmart store in Carlisle, Pennsylvania (store #7746), December 2012—it was later converted into a regular Kmart with the current logo.
+This store closed in December 2018, along with 141 other Kmart and Sears stores.
+This location is now a U-Haul.